ESCCwebsupport/example-school-jekyll/_curriculum/expanding-section-test.md

       ....&nbsp;*contentinfo area content*&nbsp;....&lt;/div&gt;
 ---

-Visually outline the landmarks and/or headings on the page using the following buttons.
+Visually outline the landmarks and /or headings on the page using the following buttons.